 - Seal the jar and gently swirl/agitate the cocktail within the jar for 30 seconds to a minute.

 - Pour the cocktail into the prepared glass, garnish and serve.

 Alternately you can use a smoking gun and a cloche to add smoke to a cocktail.
 In this case, you’ll prepare your cocktail, place it in the glass it’s served in, and set it under the cloche (which is a clear glass dome).
 Attach the smoke gun to the hole in the cloche, or place the tube for the smoker just under the edge of the cloche and create the smoke.

 Allow the smoke to sit with the cocktail for a minute or so.
-When ready, remove the cloche and consume your cocktail.
+When ready, remove the cloche and consume your smoky drink.
 While this method won’t add as much smoke to the cocktail itself, the smoke will cling to the outside of the cocktail glass and provide strong aromatics to the outside of the cocktail glass.

 Using a Cocktail Smoker at Home

 There are also cocktail smokers that sit atop a glass and allow you to add smoke to the glass and cocktail itself once it has been poured into its serving glass.

 For these kinds of cocktail smokers, you get a bit more smoke flavor than just smoking the cocktail because you are adding smoke flavors to the cocktail AND to the glass itself.

 To use this kind of cocktail smoker, follow these steps:

 - Pour your cocktail into the glass (adding ice or not as directed by the recipe).